megjc/megjc-services/README.md

  - ExpressJs
  - MYSQL

+### Project Folder Structure

+The project contains two folders namely `client` and `server`.
+The `client` folder manages the user interface of the application while the `server` folder contains RESTful services consumed by the front end.

 ### Installation

 The application's back-end consists of a MYSQL data store interfaced by PHP and the Slim Framework.